apollographql/apollo-server/docs/source/defer-support.md

 - The HTTP response should adhere to the [HTTP Multipart Content-Type](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html) format.

-- Each part of the multipart response should have `Content-Type` set to `application/json`.
+- Each part of the multipart response should have `Content-Type` set to `application/json`. `Content-Length` should also be set for each part.

 - Since the body of each part is JSON, it is safe to use `-` as the simplest boundary for each part.
 Therefore, each delimiter looks like `\r\n---\r\n` and the terminating delimiter looks like `\r\n-----\r\n`.